interlay/interbtc-spec/polkabtc-spec/docs/source/spec/vaultregistry.rst

 Liquidates a Vault, transferring all of its token balances to the ``LiquidationVault``, as well as the DOT collateral.

-.. todo:: Update all pending Issue, Redeem and Replace requests with this Vault to point to the ``LiquidationVault`` for handling of slashed collateral.
+.. todo:: Update all pending Issue, Redeem and Replace requests with this vault to point to the ``LiquidationVault`` for handling of slashed collateral.

 Specification
 .............